Light rail in Canberra

 The Canberra light rail line serves the city of Canberra, Australia.
-The initial 12 km line links the northern town centre of Gungahlin to the city centre (Civic) and has 14 stops.
+The initial 12 km light rail line links the northern town centre of Gungahlin to the city centre (Civic) and has 14 stops.
 Services commenced on 20 April 2019.
 The 14th stop at Sandford Street in Mitchell commenced operation in September 2021.

 An extension from Civic to Commonwealth Park (Stage 2A) is under construction and is expected to be operational in early 2028.
-Planning of a further extension from Commonwealth Park to Woden Town Centre (Stage 2B) will continue while construction of Stage 2A is underway.
+Planning of a further extension from Commonwealth Park to Woden Town Centre (Stage 2B) via Capital Hill and Adelaide Avenue/Yarra Glen will continue while construction of Stage 2A is underway.

+The route consists mainly of grade separated light rail tracks either in the vast wide medians of Canberra's avenues or in other land corridors.
+Heading over Lake Burley Griffin in between the twin bridges of the A23 Commonweath Avenue and around Parliament House running next to State Circle and merging into the median of Adelaide Avenue and later Yarra Glen, terminating at the new Woden Interchange.

 History

 Background

 Aerial view of Northbourne Avenue, 2009, before construction of the light rail.
 Seen looking north from Civic, with City Hill in the foreground.

 Walter Burley Griffin's master plan for Canberra proposed the construction of a tram network and a heavy rail line.
-However, excepting for the Canberra station, the city was exclusively served by buses from 1926, when the Canberra City Omnibus Service was introduced, until 2019.
+However, excepting for the Canberra station, the city was exclusively served by buses from the 1926 introduction of the Canberra City Omnibus Service until the 2019 opening of light rail services.

-While railways across Canberra, including one to Belconnen, were seriously considered until the mid-1960s, little discussion of a metropolitan tramway occurred until the 1990s.
-Before 1989, the ACT had been directly administered by the federal government thus any large public infrastructure expenditure in Canberra was subject to national scrutiny.

-In the early 1990s, Canberra Land proposed an 8.5 km line from Canberra Racecourse via Northbourne Avenue to Civic with Melbourne tram B2089 displayed in February 1992.

-A light rail connection for Gungahlin was proposed as far back as 1992.
-An eight-year-old Canberran proposed the idea of a tram line to the newly announced, but undeveloped town centre of Gungahlin in April 1992.
-In October 1992 a syndicate of private land developers MBA Land and Consolidated Builders (together known as Canberra Land) incorporated rail into an urban village plan.
-The Gungahlin proposal followed a 1991 Murdoch University report, Towards a More Sustainable Canberra, which suggested the city was too car-oriented and should implement a light rail system along the Y-Plan.
-In 1993 a report by Maunsell-Denis Johnston and Associates found that a dedicated inter-town busway was a more viable transport option for Canberra than light rail.
+In 1988, Comeng proposed a Light Rail system for Canberra.
+One line was proposed in three stages - Woden-City-Belconnen (about 18km), Woden-Tuggeranong (about 11.5km), and Belconnen-Kippax Centre (about 5.8km).